Which country is cheaper, the USA or Belgium?

 Both the USA and Belgium during the summer are popular places to visit.
 Many visitors come to Belgium in the summer for the family-friendly experiences.
 Also, most visitors come to the USA for the beaches, snorkeling, the hiking, the music scene, and the family-friendly experiences during these months.

-Brussels is cooler than Washington in the summer.
-The temperature in Brussels is usually 18°C (65°F) in July, and Washington stays around 79°F (26°C).
+Brussels is cooler than New York City in the summer.
+The daily temperature in Brussels averages around 18°C (65°F) in July, and New York City fluctuates around 77°F (25°C).

-Brussels usually gets less rain in July than Washington.
-Brussels gets 75 mm (3 in) of rain, while Washington receives 3.5 inches (88 mm) of rain this time of the year.
+New York City gets a good bit of rain this time of year.
+Brussels usually gets less rain in July than New York City.
+Brussels gets 75 mm (3 in) of rain, while New York City receives 4.5 inches (114 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Belgium and the USA.
 Most visitors come to Belgium for the shopping scene and the natural beauty of the area during these months.
 Also, the autumn months attract visitors to the USA because of the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.

-In the autumn, Brussels is cooler than Washington.
-Typically, the autumn temperatures in Brussels in October are around 12°C (54°F), and Washington is about 60°F (15°C).
+In the autumn, Brussels is cooler than New York City.
+Typically, the autumn temperatures in Brussels in October average around 12°C (54°F), and New York City averages at about 57°F (14°C).

-In October, Brussels usually receives around the same amount of rain as Washington.
-Brussels gets 70 mm (2.8 in) of rain, while Washington receives 2.9 inches (73 mm) of rain each month for the autumn.
+In October, Brussels usually receives less rain than New York City.
+Brussels gets 70 mm (2.8 in) of rain, while New York City receives 3.1 inches (78 mm) of rain each month for the autumn.

 The winter brings many poeple to Belgium as well as the USA.
 The winter months attract visitors to Belgium because of the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.
 Also, the skiing, the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine are the main draw to the USA this time of year.

-It's quite cold in Washington in the winter.
+It's quite cold in New York City in the winter.
 The weather in Brussels can be very cold.
-In January, Brussels is generally much warmer than Washington.
-Temperatures in Brussels average around 3°C (38°F), and Washington stays around 35°F (1°C).
+In January, Brussels is generally much warmer than New York City.
+Daily temperatures in Brussels average around 3°C (38°F), and New York City fluctuates around 31°F (-1°C).

-Brussels usually gets around the same amount of rain in January as Washington.
-Brussels gets 67 mm (2.6 in) of rain, while Washington receives 2.7 inches (68 mm) of rain this time of the year.
+Brussels usually gets less rain in January than New York City.
+Brussels gets 67 mm (2.6 in) of rain, while New York City receives 3.4 inches (86 mm) of rain this time of the year.

 Both the USA and Belgium are popular destinations to visit in the spring with plenty of activities.
 The natural beauty are the main draw to Belgium this time of year.
 Also, many travelers come to the USA for the beaches and the natural beauty.

-Brussels is cooler than Washington in the spring.
-The temperature in Brussels is usually 10°C (49°F) in April, and Washington stays around 56°F (14°C).
+Brussels is cooler than New York City in the spring.
+The daily temperature in Brussels averages around 10°C (49°F) in April, and New York City fluctuates around 52°F (11°C).

-In April, Brussels usually receives less rain than Washington.
-Brussels gets 57 mm (2.2 in) of rain, while Washington receives 2.8 inches (72 mm) of rain each month for the spring.
+In April, Brussels usually receives less rain than New York City.
+Brussels gets 57 mm (2.2 in) of rain, while New York City receives 3.8 inches (98 mm) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|